stuart-dykes/KeyboardShortcutKatas.Java/KeyboardShortcutKatas/MultiCursor.md

 ### Deleting

-delete the j and the two characters that follow
+Create several cursors in a column.
+Delete the j and the two characters that follow

 1 apjefple
 2 orj*!ange